Historical Vedic religion: South Asian influences

-Aspects of the historical Vedic religion survived into modern times.
-The Nambudiri Brahmins continue the ancient Śrauta rituals.
-The complex Vedic rituals of Śrauta continue to be practiced in Kerala and coastal Andhra.
-The Kalash people residing in northwest Pakistan also continue to practice a form of ancient Hinduism.
+Aspects of the historical Vedic religion still continue in modern times.
+For instance, the Nambudiri Brahmins continue the ancient Śrauta rituals, and the complex Vedic rituals of Śrauta are practised in Kerala and coastal Andhra.
+The Kalash people residing in northwest Pakistan also continue to practise a form of the ancient Vedic religion.
+It has also been suggested by Michael Witzel that Shinto, the native religion of Japan, contains some influences from the ancient Vedic religion.